eveoniris/larpManager-php/README.md

 Configure MySQL connection settings.yml and normal_settings.yml

-4) In console, execute :
+4) If you have no database, you can initialize it with  :

 ```
 vendor/bin/doctrine orm:schema-tool:drop --force